Sahiba Cuccria

 4. Plan to pack properly

 You can generally count on Canadian ground crews to treat your shipments with respect.
 But depending on where you’re shipping to, packages may not be handled with care once they’re off Canadian soil.
-That’s why bubble wrap and styrofoam packing peanuts are your best friends when it comes to international shipping.
+That’s why bubble wrap and Styrofoam packing peanuts are your best friends when it comes to international shipping.
 And don’t worry about over-protecting your shipments.
 You can’t be too careful, especially with gifts.

 And while you’re shopping for protection, think about a holiday-specific box or even some decorations for your regular box.
 Your customers will appreciate the effort.